Hawaii Bowl canceled on eve of game after Hawaii pulls out - WHIZ News

-HONOLULU (AP) — The Hawaii Bowl was canceled Thursday on the eve of the game after Hawaii withdrew because of COVID-19, season-ending injuries and transfers.
+HONOLULU (AP) — The Hawaii Bowl was canceled Thursday after Hawaii withdrew from its game against Memphis on the eve of the contest because of COVID-19, season-ending injuries and transfers.

 “We are disappointed our season has to end this way,” Hawaii coach Todd Graham said in a statement.
 “As competitive as we are and as much as we want to play the game, we cannot put the health and safety of our student-athletes at risk.”